MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 2.3 Measures

 This section describes the nine measures used to apply each technology to the baseline model, which are coded according to Table x.
-Where a change to the baseline model was required to apply a measure, it is described in with the corresponding measure.
+Where a change to the baseline model was required to apply a measure, it is described in the corresponding section.

 __Table x.
 Measure Codes__